 Best Management Practices (BMPs)

-Best Management Practices may include the scheduling of activities, prohibition of practices, maintenance procedures or other practices used to prevent or reduce the discharge or pollutants, directly or indirectly, to stormwater, storm drains or receiving waters.
+BMPs may include the scheduling of activities, prohibition of practices, maintenance procedures or other practices used to prevent or reduce the discharge or pollutants, directly or indirectly, to stormwater, storm drains or receiving waters.
 BMPs may be categorized as either structural or operational.
 Structural BMPs are generally the most effective.
 Covers and designated wash areas are good examples of structural BMPs.
 Operational BMPs can be just as effective as structural BMPs, but an effective employee training program and diligence is required to prevent an illicit discharge.

 Do I need an NPDES permit?